 Some Quick and Easy Christmas Activities

-• Christmas Movie Theater.
-Choose a Christmas favorite or classic movie, serve popcorn and apple cider, for a good way to spend a few hours.
+- Christmas Movie Theater.
+Choose a favorite or classic, serve popcorn and apple cider, and enjoy a cozy afternoon.

-• Repurposed Christmas Cards.
-Provide construction paper, decals, markers, and old Christmas cards to make original Christmas greetings for friends and family.
+- Repurposed Christmas Cards.
+Provide construction paper, decals, markers, and old cards to make new greetings for friends and family.

 The best kids’ Christmas games keep kids busy while providing fun.
-If you use our kid Christmas games for a party, hand out a small bag of goodies to each child as they leave, so that those who do not win candy or prizes while playing games have something to take home with them.
-Choose one of our time-consuming kid Christmas activities, a shorter but active Christmas game, or pick an activity from our list of Quick and Easy Christmas Activities.
-Whatever you choose, Christmas will be more fun and memorable!
+If you use these games for a party, hand out a small goodie bag as guests leave so everyone takes something home.
+Choose a time-consuming activity, a shorter active game, or a pick from the Quick and Easy list.
+Whatever you choose, Christmas will be more fun and memorable.